resv/MINDTIPPER/README.md

      - [HTML.com](https://html.com/)
      - [Developer.Mozilla.org](https://developer.mozilla.org/en-US/)

-Some API sources used were for learning purposes only, any API libraries that were used are located in the  “\MT\WebContent\resources\” folder, labeled respectively.
+1. Some API sources used were for learning purposes only, any API libraries that were used are located in the [resources](https://github.com/resv/MINDTIPPER/tree/master/WebContent/resources) folder, labeled respectively.

-The css & js folder contains the personal modified external stylings done for the JSP pages.
+2. The css & js folder contains the personal modified external stylings done for the JSP pages.
 All external sources have been credited to the respective authors/companies on each of their files.

-Each JSP page implements bootstrap API for styling.
-Each page scales for mobile use or smaller resolutions.
+3. Each JSP page implements bootstrap API for styling and is responsive for mobile or smaller resolutions.
-Navigation bar and footer were custom made (scales).
+   - Navigation bar and footer were custom made and also responsive.
 With the exception of the homepage, no template was copied, each page was heavily modified to get the current results.
-Home page was inspired by https://startbootstrap.com/ but highly modified.
+   - Home page was inspired by [Startbootstrap](https://startbootstrap.com/) but highly modified.
-Internal and external CSS was used as the requirement for this case study.
+   - Internal and external CSS was used as the requirement for this case study.

 HTML and design were first created using a text editor, VScode.
 This allowed faster front end testing.
 Once the HTML was satisfactory, I’ve moved it over to a JSP file in eclipse for the final touches it needed to work with the supported JSTL tag library.